Password

 Default Password Policy

-Quasr follows a best-practice implementation according to and recommendations (as minimum) with a default password policy of:
+Quasr follows a best-practice implementation according to OWASP and NIST recommendations (as minimum) with a default password policy of:

 • minimum 15 characters length